-When one thinks of computer aided drafting or CAD, they normally start thinking of things like skyscrapers, schools, residential housing, and much more.
+When one thinks of computer-aided drafting or CAD, one normally starts thinking of things like skyscrapers, schools, residential housing, and much more.
 Admittedly, these items regularly require CAD software.
 However, many individuals overlook the extensive use of CAD software applications in special effects work.
 This blog explores a few of the most common CAD uses in a typical special effects setting.

-In terms of television and film, computer aided drafting has grown significantly.
+In terms of television and film, computer-aided drafting has grown significantly.
 Everything from storyboarding to simulation, animation, and much more utilize CAD programs.
-Character design and storyboarding are one of the places where CAD tends to excel, as it allows creators to design production quality meshes, and even permits them to use sculpted data.
+Character design and storyboarding are the places where CAD tends to excel, as it allows creators to design production-quality meshes, and even permits them to use sculpted data.
 Not only that, it saves a considerable amount of money.

 CAD for Game Design